 Understanding the dental implant process can help patients feel more at ease about their upcoming treatment.
 If you are considering dental implants to restore your missing teeth, we are here to help you feel confident that this is the right option for you.
 Our dentist office provides expert restorative dentistry in Laurel, MD and our doctors are happy to answer any questions you might have about your dental implant process.

 The dental implant process takes place in several stages.
-Below is a general timeline that reflects the dental implant process that each patient will go through.
+Below is a general timeline that reflects the tooth implant procedure steps that each patient will go through.

 At Laurel Smiles, we take our time during this step to ensure that the dental implant you are investing in will fit snuggly within your smile.
 By the end of this appointment, both you and our doctors will have a clear understanding of your treatment plan and what your personalized dental implant timeline will be.